-The Fire Safety Act 2021 applies to non-domestic parts of multiple-occupancy residential buildings and includes:
+The Fire Safety Act 2021 applies to non-domestic parts of residential buildings that have more than two homes and includes:

 The Building Safety Programme is a long-term programme that focuses on three key areas of ongoing development and management to ensure resident and building safety.

 We want to create, develop and provide environments where residents are safe and feel safe in their homes.

 We aim to achieve this by focusing on three key objectives:

 The Building Safety Programme is managed by the Building Safety Manager.

 The Building Safety Programme has been designed with residents in mind and there will be multiple opportunities to get involved as the programme progresses.